andrewminer/crafting-guide-status/README.md

 # crafting-guide-status

-Maintenance website for Crafting Guide
+Status website for [Crafting Guide](http://crafting-guide.com) in case maintenance requires the site be down for any length of time.